adamdecaf/docs/docs/faq/production.md

 Below is a series of questions and answers around production setups when running Moov services.
 The hosted Moov service will have different answers than self-hosted options.

+## Operating System

+Moov offers two foramts for running services in production: Docker images or compiled binaries for Linux, macOS, and Windows.
+The supported versions of each OS are what is supported by Docker or Go and Moov makes no attempts to support older operating systems.

 ## Database Backups

 Backup and restore of database contents is a critical component of production deployments.
 This is how business operations continue after major system failure.